krzosa/4Coder_VSCodeBased/README.md

-Just a casual 2000 line C++ source file, the code is very bad and unpolished, probably lots of bugs, but it works well, proceed with caution.
+The code is very bad and unpolished, probably lots of bugs, but it works well for me, proceed with caution.

 ### How to build